History

 Note: This article concerns the history of the Courthouse.
 Another article discusses the Haunted Courthouse.

 The Arizona Territorial government selected Tombstone to be the county seat for the newly created Cochise County in 1881.
 A new courthouse was built out of wood.
-However, the 1881 fire destroyed that building, so the supervisors temporarily located the courthouse on the ground floor of the Mining Exchange Building on Freemont Street while a new courthouse was being built.
+However, the 1881 fire destroyed that building, so the supervisors temporarily located the courthouse on the ground floor of the Mining Exchange Building on Fremont Street while a new courthouse was being built.
+That building also served as the venue for the preliminary hearing following the O.K.
+Corral gunfight — the so-called Spicer Hearing of November 1881 — since the permanent courthouse had not yet been completed.
 Today that location is a parking lot across from Schieffelin Hall.

-Cochise County offices were moved from Tombstone to Bisbee in 1930, so this building was left vacant.
+Cochise County offices were moved from Tombstone to Bisbee in 1929, so this building was left vacant.
 In 1948 a company began to turn the building into a hotel, but they ran out of money and stopped that project after gutting it.
 In 1952 the Tombstone Restoration Commission began restoring the building, and in 1960 the Arizona State Parks Board accepted the building and turned it into the first operational state park in Arizona.
+The courthouse was designated a National Historical Landmark on October 1, 1962, and added to the National Register of Historic Places on April 13, 1972.
 Today, the courthouse is the smallest state park in Arizona and contains a professionally curated museum of artifacts from the early days of Tombstone.
 As an interesting aside, the Schieffelin Monument, about three miles northwest of the city, is also part of this state park.

 Photos